 In a school, a transformational leader knows how to instantly identify aspects in need of improvement while seeking out innovative resolutions.
 The leader is able to identify decreasing morale among teachers, including them wanting to quit the profession, through individualized consultation.
 The leader knows how to support teachers, showing that the teachers are highly valued and appreciated within the school.
 In fact, he or she is willing to put personal differences aside to resonate with the needs of the school.

-What drives a transformational leader?
+What drives a transformational leadership styles in education?
 These are the four pillars of such leadership: influence by charisma, individualistic consideration, empowerment, and the ability to motivate the team through intellectual stimulation.
 Some studies even show that transformative leadership influences the mental health, along with job satisfaction of his or her employees.

 The distinguishing feature of a transformational leader is the balance of the logical approach to leadership and emotional intelligence.
 He or she is the optimization of the skill sets of other leader styles; in fact, this leader has the true ability to personally connect with his or her school in the most positive way.

 All Types of School Leaders May Benefit from Your Agora